 What are Mushrooms?

 Are they a fruit?
 A vegetable?
 Actually, mushrooms are fungi.

 Oftentimes, mushrooms are characterized by their stems, caps, and gills (under the mushroom’s cap).
 Some mushroom species deviate from this more well-recognized form and look more like large fleshy masses.

 Mushrooms grow best in moist environments.
 While they don’t require a lot of sunlight to grow, they do grow rather quickly, sometimes in a matter of hours.

 Wait… Mushrooms are a Little Complication

 Yes, they are!
-It’s important that we mention a few key issues when we talk about mushrooms.
+It’s important that we mention a few key issues along with the benefits of consuming mushrooms.

-While many varieties of mushrooms are healthy, some mushrooms are poisonous.
+While many mushroom varieties are healthy, some raw mushrooms are poisonous.
 This is why we never suggest harvesting and eating wild mushrooms.
 While they may be growing in your own backyard, your safety should always come first.